yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

     ...
 }

-for match in bars {
+for bar in bars match bar {
     Bar::Quix(q) => ...,
     ...
 }

+if is_empty loop {
+};

+// these examples could go on for QUITE a while...
 ```

 In addition to this, rust is moving away from having `unsafe fn`s default to